On this page

 What research shows

-This is where AOD-9604 genuinely distinguishes itself.
-The safety data is the strongest part of the evidence profile — and it comes from real clinical trials with hundreds of participants.[6]
+Tolerability is the strongest part of AOD-9604's evidence profile, and it comes from real clinical trials with hundreds of participants.[6]

 Across 6 randomized, double-blind, placebo-controlled trials involving more than 900 participants: